AlwaysPushNeverTest/ssh-diddy-simulator/README.md

 <br><br><br>

-# "We're sorry" - dev team
+# "We're sorry" - dev team (Naveed was here, you give me access, you bear the consequences...)